 The Fun Mode lets you play around with collages and also lets you add frames & graphics to your images such as horns and angel wings.
 And there’s more to this story.

 There’s a cool feature named Party Print which lets you connect with up to five friends to create a unique mix print.
 The best part is that you can’t preview the final image before it prints.

-Up next is Video Print, which lets you grab a video frame and to print as a photo.
+Up next is Video Print, which lets you grab a video frame and print it as a photo.
 Apart from these, several more interesting features.
-And it doesn't end there.
+And it doesn’t end there.
 To reprint a photo, you simply need to turn the printer upside down, press the power button.
 After that, the last photo will be printed in a matter of seconds.